nbarnabeeOdinProject/odin-landing-page/README.md

 The second project in The Odin Project's Foundation curriculum.

 This project is intended to test our understanding of flexbox.
+I believe I have completed it in a reasonable fashion, although my go-to solution for any problem seems to be "add another layer of boxes!"

 Images courtesy of